wukalina Walk - saltwater Country, homeland of the Trulwulway - please credit photographer Jillian Mundy.jpg

 takara waranta | walk with us

-wukalina Walk is a multi-award-winning 4-day/3-night Palawa owned and operated experience in North East Lutruwita/Tasmania.
+wukalina Walk is a multi-award-winning 4-day/3-night Palawa owned and operated experience in the north east of Lutruwita/Tasmania in ‘Australia’.

-Our guides share knowledge and perspectives as they lead you through beautiful bushland and along the coastline of Wukalina (Mt William National Park) and Larapuna (Bay of Fires).
-Throughout this journey, you’ll learn about the ongoing connection Palawa community have to this Country.
+Aboriginal guides share story, knowledge and insights as they lead you through beautiful bushland and along the coastline around Wukalina/Mt William and Larapuna/Bay of Fires.
+Throughout this journey, you’ll learn about the ongoing connection the Palawa community has to this Country.

 our homeland